Tupolev Tu-204: Design and development

 The Tu-204 was designed as a family of aircraft incorporating passenger, cargo, combi and quick-change variants.
 It is powered by either two Aviadvigatel PS-90 or Rolls-Royce RB211 engines.
 The Tu-204 is produced at two of the largest Russian aircraft manufacturing plants in Ulyanovsk (Tu-204 series) and Kazan (Tu-214).

-The Tu-204 cabin is available in several layouts, including the baseline single-class layout seating for 210 passengers and a two- or three-class layout designed for 164–193 passengers.
+The Tu-204 cabin was available in several layouts, including the baseline single-class layout seating for 210 passengers and a two- or three-class layout designed for 164–193 passengers.
 A cargo version of the Tu-204 is being successfully operated by several airlines in Europe and Egypt.